Singular transport in non-equilibrium strongly internal-coupled 1D tilted field spin-1/2 chain: Dynamics of the dissipative tilted field Ising model

 where $J_\mu(\pm\omega_\mu^{ij})=\pm\kappa(\omega_\mu^{ij})\bar{n}_\mu(\pm\omega_\mu^{ij})$ stands for spectral density, $\bar{n}_\mu(\omega_\mu^{ij})=(e^{\omega_\mu^{ij}/T_\mu}-1)^{-1}$ is average photon number of the frequency $\omega_\mu^{ij}$ in the $\mu$th reservoir and

 describes the dissipative strength between the system and the reservoir.
-Based on Eqs. (\ref{BMS_ME},\ref{kappa_omega}), it is easy to find that different dissipative spectrum only yields quantitative change rather than qualitative change in physical processes.
-Therefore, for convenience, the flat spectrum is considered in this work, namely, the dissipative rate corresponding to any transition frequency is the same and can be expressed as $\kappa(\omega_\mu^{ij})\equiv\kappa_\mu$.
+In general, this hybridization function is represented by a power-law function $\kappa(\omega_\mu^{ij})\propto(\omega_\mu^{ij})^s$, where $s<1$, $s=1$, and $s>1$ correspond to sub-ohmic, ohmic, and super-ohmic environment.
+Its coefficient is usually expressed as the dissipation rate \cite{Arrachea_2023}.
+Based on Eq. (\ref{BMS_ME}), it is the environment-induced transitions $V_\mu^{ij}(\omega_\mu^{ij})$ determines the dynamics of the system, not the specific form of the spectral density.
+Therefore, different dissipative spectrum only yields quantitative change rather than qualitative change in physical processes \cite{Upadhyay_2024}.
+For convenience, the flat spectrum is considered in this work, namely, the dissipative rate corresponding to any transition frequency is the same and can be expressed as $\kappa(\omega_\mu^{ij})\equiv\kappa_\mu$.
 In Eq. (\ref{BMS_ME}), the eigen-operator $V_\mu^{ij}$ is defined as

 and can be expressed as